abhinjata/graphmylife/content/articles/article15/index.md

 ---
-title: "Princess Mononoke: Material Reality, Myth, and the Costs of Ambition"
+title: "Princess Mononoke: A Breakdown in Perspective of The Material Reality"
 slug: "princess-mononoke-material-reality-myth-ambition"
 date: 2025-10-12
 lastmod: 2025-10-12